live-clones/gmsh/utils/docker/README.txt

 # ------------------------------------------------------------------------------
-# Debian docker images for offical Linux builds (using a mature compiler and
+# Docker images for offical Linux builds (using a mature compiler and statically
-# static dependencies) - (change xxx to a random string to rebuild the Gmsh lib)
+# linked dependencies) - Change xxx to a random string to rebuild the Gmsh lib
 # ------------------------------------------------------------------------------

 * Debian 9 (Stretch) GLIBC 2.24